LethalEthan/HoneyBEE/README.md

 Wanting a Minecraft server that supports the SpongeAPI?
 Visit [Sponge](https://www.spongepowered.org/) and [Lantern](https://github.com/LanternPowered/Lantern) (Java)

-Wanting a Frankenstein of Paper forks and enhancements from other repos?
+Wanting a Frankenstein of Paper forks and enhancements from other repos (not reccomended)?
 Visit [Yatopia](https://github.com/tr7zw/Yatopia) (Java)

-Wanting a high performance paper server with bleeding edge enhancements?
+Wanting a high performance paper-fork server with bleeding edge enhancements (now with a re-written lighting engine)?
 Visit [Tuinity](https://github.com/Spottedleaf/Tuinity) (Java)

 **For General use I suggest Paper/Tuinity it is stable, bukkit compatible, fast and is the go to standard for most servers.**